 Circumcision is a religious or cultural ritual for many Jewish and Islamic families, as well as certain aboriginal tribes in Africa and Australia.
 Circumcision can also be a matter of family tradition, personal hygiene or preventive health care.
-Sometimes there’s a medical need for circumcision, such as when the foreskin is too tight to be pulled back (retracted) over the glans.
+Sometimes there’s a medical need for this procedure, such as when the foreskin is too tight to be pulled back (retracted) over the glans.
 In other cases, particularly in certain parts of Africa, circumcision is recommended for older boys or men to reduce the risk of certain sexually transmitted infections.

-Circumcision doesn’t affect fertility, nor is circumcision generally thought to enhance or detract from sexual pleasure for men or their partners.
+Circumcision doesn’t affect fertility, nor is generally thought to enhance or detract from sexual pleasure for men or their partners.

 Repair of Incomplete Circumcision

-If you are looking forward to undergo a penile enhancement procedure with the Subcutaneous Soft Silicone Implant (ELIST Implant) to achieve a simultaneous increase in penis length and girth, circumcision is a must.
+If you are looking forward to undergo a penile enlargement procedure with the Subcutaneous Soft Silicone Implant (ELIST Implant) to achieve a simultaneous increase in penis length and girth, going through circumcision is a must.
 First, the skin at the base of the penis is cleansed with alcohol and allowed to dry.
 Dr. Elist uses an index finger to palpate the lateral side of the penis to determine the position of the root of the penis.
 With a tuberculin syringe and needle, the anesthetic is injected parallel to the root of the penis.
 While the penis is stabilized by gentle downward or ventral traction, the needle is inserted at the base of the penis and inserted beneath the skin surface.
 The anesthetic is injected and the needle withdrawn.
 An incision is made around the base of the foreskin, the foreskin is pulled back, and it is cut away from the penis.
 Stitches are usually used to close the skin edges.

 - It makes it simpler to wash the penis